Configure Azure AD Connect for Teams and Skype for Business

-Multiple forests, only one of which hosts Skype for Business Server, as well as one or more other forests that contain authoritative user identities.
+Multiple forests, only one of which hosts Skype for Business Server, as well as one or more other forests that contain authoritative user identities (the account forests).

 If user accounts and Skype for Business are all hosted in a single forest, you must ensure that Azure AD Connect is configured to synchronize users from this forest into Azure AD.
-Although the Azure AD Connect installation wizard has a variety of options, the appropriate attributes will automatically be synchronized into Azure Active Directory.
-Customers are advised against modifying the built-in synchronization rules and/or connectors which manage the configuration (which is not possible from the installation wizard).
+By default, the appropriate attributes will automatically be synchronized into Azure Active Directory.
+Customers are advised against modifying the built-in synchronization rules and/or connectors that manage the configuration (which is not possible from the installation wizard).